-Equitable Path Forward is a five-year, $3.5 billion nationwide initiative to help dismantle the deeply-rooted legacy of racism in housing – from the types of homes that are built, where they’re built, who builds them, and the wealth that is generated from them.
+Equitable Path Forward is a five-year, $3.5 billion nationwide initiative to help dismantle the legacy of racism in housing.
+This includes what types of homes get built, where they're built, who builds them and the wealth that they generate.

-The multipronged initiative establishes an equitable path forward for Black, Indigenous, and People of Color (“BIPOC”) and other historically marginalized housing providers by:
+We pave an equitable path forward for Black, Indigenous, and People of Color (BIPOC) and other historically marginalized housing providers by:

-- Filling the gaping capital gap from decades of systemic racism
+Filling the capital gap created by decades of systemic racism

 The Challenge is Urgent

-- A widening wealth gap with the median net worth of a white household nearly eight times that of a Black household.
+A widening wealth gap where the median net worth of a white household is nearly eight times that of a Black household

 Closing the Gap with Three Main Pillars